JohnCoene/firebase/docs/storage.md

 This requires the authentication to work, which has the advantage of easily ensuring that only those who may access certain files can.

+!!! tip "Permissions"
+    Note the firebase implements everything from the front-end: users of your shiny application will access the storage bucket via _their own firebase credentials._

 Let's start from a basic application that features authentication.
 The app below uses the pre-built UI, probably the simplest app that can be made using Firebase.